 Get the whole family to have some fun tubing and sledding at the Adventure Mountain sports park.
 Situated on the top of Echo Summit, this adventure park offers plenty of snowy fun for the whole family or even a fun date.

-As one of the best things to do in Lake Tahoe in the winter, there’s plenty of thrills at Adventure Mountain.
+As one of the best things to do in Lake Tahoe in the winter, there are plenty of thrills at Adventure Mountain.
 The resort sits at 7,350 feet above sea level, making it the highest sledding resort in the world.

 Price: TBD, check the Adventure Mountain website for up-to-date info.